janschupke/lines/ANIMATION-FLOW.md

 Currently broken, to be fixed:

 - transition from preview to a full ball has popping animation, not growing
-- starting new game doesn't properly animate new balls
+- starting new game doesn't properly animate new balls - pops full ones, instead of growing
-- stepping on apreview ball results in its loss, as it's not spawned at all
+- new balls have popping animation when transitioning from previews